sam-atkins/reactnd-myreads/README.md

 yarn test
 ```

-#### CI
+### Continuous Integration
 It's _complete_ overkill for this project but I added Travis CI to the project.
-A commit pushed to `origin/master` with trigger a build on Travis.
+A commit pushed to `origin/master` triggers a build on [Travis](https://travis-ci.org/).

-The `.travis.yml` file includes the config and the `.nvmrc` is used to specify the version of Node used in the project and for the build.
+The `.travis.yml` file includes the CI build config.
+The `.nvmrc` file is used to specify the version of Node used in the project and for the CI build.

 ### Style Guide
 This repo uses [ESLint](https://eslint.org/) with [Prettier](https://github.com/prettier/prettier) formatting.